-- Easy to deploy solution solution – Sensors, gateway, software & data analytics
+- Easy to deploy solution – Sensors, gateway, software & data analytics

-- Works as a stand alone module for retail shops, restaurants, clinics, well centres etc
+- Works as a standalone module for retail shops, restaurants, clinics, well centers etc

 - Mesh networked wireless modules for hospitals, factories, warehouses & offices